james-priest/james-priest.github.io/README.md

 ## My Story

-Written as a timeline and narrative
+A brief timeline of my development career written as a narrative.

 <dl>
   <dt>1994-1997 • DeVry University • Pomona, CA</dt>